Future modular multifunctional land platforms and enabling technologies, including green technologies

 Overview

 This is a call for proposals under the European Defence Fund (EDF) focusing on the development of future modular multifunctional land platforms and enabling technologies, including green technologies.
-The call, designated as EDF-2025-DA-GROUND-FM2LP, aims to enhance the performance and effectiveness of armoured land platform systems, making them more capable, modular, multifunctional, and energy efficient.
+The call, designated as EDF-2025-DA, aims to enhance the performance and effectiveness of armoured land platform systems, making them more capable, modular, multifunctional, and energy efficient.
 The primary goal is to increase the maturity of enabling technologies and system-level solutions, especially concerning certification.

 The call specifically targets the 2023 EU Capability Development Priority "Ground Combat Capabilities," with an emphasis on "Next Generation Manned and Unmanned Armoured Platforms" and "Modular and Multifunctional Systems of Systems for Effective Land Capabilities."